civican/legisinfo/44-1/bills/C-49/bill_text.md

 ### Section 62

-**If a petroleum-related** interest has been issued, it is not vitiated by reason only of a failure to comply with any of the requirements set out in sections 58 to 61 respecting the form and content of, and time and manner of publishing, any notice required by those sections in relation to that interest.
+If a petroleum-related interest has been issued, it is not vitiated by reason only of a failure to comply with any of the requirements set out in sections 58 to 61 respecting the form and content of, and time and manner of publishing, any notice required by those sections in relation to that interest.

-> **Explanatory Note**:
-> Existing text of section 62:
-> *Existing Text*:
-> > Where an interest has been issued, it is not vitiated by reason only of a failure to comply with any of the requirements set out in sections 58 to 61 respecting the form and content of, and time and manner of publishing, any notice required by those sections in relation to that interest.

 ### Section 36

 Subsection 75(3) of the Act is replaced by the following:

-**(3)** Subject to subsection 85(1), a significant discovery licence continues in force, in relation to each portion of the offshore area to which the licence applies, **for a term of 25 years**.
+**(3)** Subject to subsection 85(1), a significant discovery licence continues in force, in relation to each portion of the offshore area to which the licence applies, for a term of 25 years.

 **(3.1)** If the interest owner has made an application for a declaration of commercial discovery referred to in subsection 78(1) or for the issuance of a production licence referred to in subsection 81(1), the term of the significant discovery licence is extended until the Regulator makes a decision respecting that application.

 **(3.2)** The extension to the term of the significant discovery licence remains in force after the Regulator makes a declaration of commercial discovery, but the Regulator may cancel the extension if the interest owner fails to submit an application for the issuance of a production licence within a reasonable time.

-> **Explanatory Note**:
-> Existing text of subsection 75(3):
-> *Existing Text*:
-> > Subject to subsection 85(1), a significant discovery licence continues in force, in relation to each portion of the offshore area to which the licence applies, during such period as the declaration of significant discovery on the basis of which the licence was issued remains in force in relation to that portion.

 ### Section 37

 Subsection 80(2) of the Act is replaced by the following:

-**(2)** **Despite** subsection (1), the **Regulator** may, subject to such terms and conditions as the **Regulator** deems appropriate, authorize any interest holder of **a petroleum-related** interest or a share **in such an interest** to produce petroleum on the portions of the offshore area subject to the interest or share for use in the exploration or drilling for or development of petroleum on any portion of the offshore area.
+**(2)** Despite subsection (1), the Regulator may, subject to such terms and conditions as the Regulator deems appropriate, authorize any interest holder of a petroleum-related interest or a share in such an interest to produce petroleum on the portions of the offshore area subject to the interest or share for use in the exploration or drilling for or development of petroleum on any portion of the offshore area.

-> **Explanatory Note**:
-> Existing text of subsection 80(2):
-> *Existing Text*:
-> > Notwithstanding subsection (1), the Board may, subject to such terms and conditions as the Board deems appropriate, authorize any interest holder of an interest or a share therein to produce petroleum on the portions of the offshore area subject to the interest or share for use in the exploration or drilling for or development of petroleum on any portion of the offshore area.

 ### Section 38